yoon-group/yoon-group.github.io/_pages/projects.md

 layout: page
 title: Join Us!
 permalink: /Opening/
-description: We are always looking for motivated individuals to join our Quantitative Hydrogeology Laboratory and Geofluids Laboratory.
-Our laboratories foster the professional growth of each team member for successful careers in academia and industry.
 nav: true
 nav_order: 5
 display_categories: [work, fun]
 horizontal: false
 ---
+We are always looking for motivated individuals to join our Quantitative Hydrogeology Laboratory and Geofluids Laboratory.
+Our laboratories foster the professional growth of each team member for successful careers in academia and industry.
 <!-- pages/projects.md -->
 <div class="projects">
 {% if site.enable_project_categories and page.display_categories %}